Mesothelioma Legal Options and Compensation

 Maine6 years6 years

-If the deadline has passed: You may still qualify for asbestos trust fund claims, VA benefits, and workers’ compensation.
+The general range is 1 to 6 years, with most states allowing 2 to 3 years.
+If the deadline has already passed, people may still qualify for asbestos trust fund claims, VA benefits, and workers’ compensation.

 The Lawsuit Process